An ISO Class 1 Fire Department Proudly Protecting Maryland’s Historic Capital City

 The Department Today

-Our 136 member Department operates three stations (Eastport, Forest Drive, Taylor Avenue) and shares the Anne Arundel County Annapolis Neck station; operating three engine companies, one rescue squad, two truck companies, four transport paramedic units and one 36 foot Fire Boat.
+Our 136 personnel Department operates three stations (Eastport, Forest Drive, Taylor Avenue) and shares the Anne Arundel County Annapolis Neck station; operating three engine companies, one rescue squad, two truck companies, four transport paramedic units and one 36 foot Fire Boat.

 The Department operates a Hazardous Materials Unit, Bomb Squad and Fire and Explosive Investigation services.
 The Fire Marshal's Office provides public education and fire safety inspections.